jedcn/hipchat-hotline/README.md

 ## Overview

 This is an NPM module that provides a command line script named `hchl`.

 This script lets you send messages directly to HipChat users or to everyone in a HipChat room.

-The original intent was to provide a small, simple mechanism for automated processes running on build, ci, or deployment servers to reach out to administrators through HipChat.
+The original intent was to provide a small, simple mechanism for automated processes running on build, ci, or deployment servers to reach out to people waiting for builds, ci results, or deploys through HipChat.

-Examples follow detailing how it can be used (1) For People and then (2) For Rooms.
+Examples follow detailing how it can be used:

+1. For People, and then
+2. For Rooms

 ### For People